Mission and Purposes

 Top of page

-Section 6.
-The Chairperson-Elect shall be elected by popular vote of CIMM/AACR members, and will assume office at the CIMM/AACR Annual Town Meeting, and will relinquish office at this same meeting one year later.
-The Chairperson-Elect will assume the office of Chairperson upon the expiration of the Chairperson’s term of office, and the Chairperson will become the Past Chairperson.
-The Past Chairperson will retire from the Steering Committee upon the expiration of his or her term of office.
+Section 7.
+The chairperson-elect shall be elected by popular vote of CICR/AACR members, and will assume office at the Annual Town Meeting of CICR/AACR, and will relinquish office at the Annual Town Meeting one year later.
+The chairperson-elect will assume the office of chairperson upon the expiration of his or her term of office, and the chairperson will assume the office of past-chairperson upon the expiration of his or her term of office.
+The past-chairperson will retire from the Steering Committee upon the expiration of his or her term of office.

-(a) The Chairperson shall be the chief officer of the Steering Committee and shall preside over all Steering Committee meetings and other meetings and functions of CIMM/AACR.
-The Chairperson shall prepare an annual report and other reports to the AACR Board of Directors; serve as the main point of contact between AACR and the Steering Committee; oversee the Committees of CIMM/AACR, if any; and direct the activities of CIMM/AACR approved by the AACR Board of Directors.
+a) The chairperson shall be the chief officer of the Steering Committee and shall preside over all Steering Committee meetings, Town Meetings and functions of CICR/AACR.
+The chairperson shall prepare reports to the AACR Board of Directors; serve as the main point of contact between AACR and the Steering Committee; oversee the committees of CICR/AACR, if any; and direct the activities approved by the AACR Board of Directors;

-Section 8.
+Section 10.
 A Steering Committee member who has failed to attend three consecutive Steering Committee meetings or conference calls shall be considered to have resigned.
 Reinstatement shall be considered by the Steering Committee upon receipt of a written petition from that member.
-A Steering Committee member may be dismissed upon unanimous vote of the remaining members of the Steering Committee for failure to perform his or her duties and responsibilities.
-Grounds for dismissal include, but are not limited to: the failure to perform duties and responsibilities as assigned by the Steering Committee Chairperson; the failure to attend three consecutive Steering Committee meetings; and the failure to act in accordance with this Charter, the Policies of the Steering Committee, or with the By-Laws and Policies of the AACR.
+A Steering Committee member may be dismissed upon unanimous vote of the Steering Committee for failure to perform his or her duties and responsibilities.
+Grounds for dismissal include, but are not limited to: the failure to perform duties and responsibilities as assigned by the Steering Committee chairperson; the failure to attend three consecutive Steering Committee meetings; and the failure to act in accordance with this charter, the policies of the Steering Committee, or with the by-laws and policies of the AACR.

-Section 9.
-In the event of a vacancy in the office of Chairperson, the Chairperson-Elect shall assume the office of Chairperson for the remainder of the unexpired term, and shall then continue as Chairperson for the next term of office.
-In the event of a vacancy in the office of Chairperson-Elect, the Steering Committee shall hold an election following the procedure in Section 5 of this Article II.
-In the event of a vacancy of a Steering Committee member’s seat, the Chairperson-Elect shall appoint a member in good standing of the Working Group to serve for the remainder of the term of office.
+Section 11.
+In the event of a vacancy in the office of chairperson, the chairperson-elect shall assume the office of chairperson for the remainder of the unexpired term, and shall continue as chairperson for the next term of office.
+In the event of a vacancy in the office of chairperson-elect, the Steering Committee shall hold an election following the procedure in Section 5 of this Article II.
+In the event of a vacancy of a Steering Committee member’s seat, the chairperson-elect shall appoint a member in good standing of the working group to serve for the remainder of the term of office.

 Top of page